droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/test/data/bitcoin-util-test.json - Test data for the *bitcoin-tx* binary test.
 [Used by ./src/test/bitcoin-util-test.py](https://github.com/bitcoin/bitcoin/pull/4624) to trigger tests.

-./src/test/data/blanktx.hex - Test data for the *bitcoin-tx* binary test.
-[Used by ./src/test/data/bitcoin-util-test.json](https://github.com/bitcoin/bitcoin/pull/4624).

 ./src/test/data/blanktx.json - Test data for the *bitcoin-tx* binary test.
-Checks the results of creating a blank Tx. [*Added in 0.13.1*](https://github.com/bitcoin/bitcoin/pull/8829).
+Checks the results of creating a blank v1 Tx. [*Added in 0.13.1*](https://github.com/bitcoin/bitcoin/pull/8829).

+./src/test/data/blanktxv1.hex - Test data for the *bitcoin-tx* binary test.
+[Used by ./src/test/data/bitcoin-util-test.json](https://github.com/bitcoin/bitcoin/pull/4624) with *bitcoin-tx -create -nversion=1* to ensure that a blank v1 transaction is correct. [*Changed from ./src/test/data/blanktx.hex to ./src/test/data/blanktxv1.hex in 0.14*](https://github.com/bitcoin/bitcoin/pull/7562).

+./src/test/data/blanktxv2.hex - Test data for the *bitcoin-tx* binary test.
+[Used by ./src/test/data/bitcoin-util-test.json](https://github.com/bitcoin/bitcoin/pull/4624) with *bitcoin-tx -create -nversion=1* to ensure that a blank v1 transaction is correct. [*Changed from ./src/test/data/blanktx.hex to ./src/test/data/blanktxv1.hex in 0.14*](https://github.com/bitcoin/bitcoin/pull/7562).

+./src/test/data/blanktxv2.json - Test data for the *bitcoin-tx* binary test.
+Checks the results of creating a blank v2 Tx. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/7562).

 ./src/test/data/README.md - Mentions that this is data for various tests.